 Families will be notified of the official results following the lottery through the account they set up in Transparent Classroom and/or a phone call.

-Families will have five (5) days following the lottery notification to accept their offer for enrollment by submitting an Intent to Enroll form (March 5 by 5:00 PM).
+Families will have five (5) days following the lottery notification to accept their offer for enrollment by submitting an Intent to Enroll form (March 15th by 3:30 PM).
 During the days leading up to this deadline, PCM will attempt to verify personally with each family via Transparent Classroom and phone whether they are accepting the offer and enrolling their child at our school.
-If we are unsuccessful in contacting the family for verification during that 5-day window, we will then offer that student’s seat to the next student on the waitlist at 4:00 PM on the fifth day.
+If we are unsuccessful in contacting the family for verification during that 5-day window, we will then offer that student’s seat to the next student on the waitlist at by 3:30 PM on March 16th.

 Waitlist